 Department of ALL Institute

 The programme offers a strong foundational course in research methodology and individual tutorial time with a designated advisor leading to submission of a thesis related to performance repertoire.
 It features expert advice on interpretative issues from musicologists, performers and composers at the cutting edge of their fields.
 The programme includes funding towards first study lessons, priority allocation of tutorial time with visiting performers as available, priority practice room access and inclusion in the Department’s public lunchtime concert series, as well as opportunities to have performances recorded.

 Current academic year modules details below

 The following information should be forwarded to PAC, 1 Courthouse Square, Galway or uploaded to your online application form:

 Certified copies of all official transcripts of results for all non-Maynooth University qualifications listed MUST accompany the application.
 Failure to do so will delay your application being processed.
 Non-Maynooth University students are asked to provide two academic references and a copy of birth certificate or valid passport.

-Internal Applicants who are not specialising in Performance (Single/Double Recital) and Non-Maynooth University students are required to attend for audition/interview as part of the admissions process (international applicants may be interviewed/auditioned remotely).
+Internal Applicants who are not specialising in Performance (Single/Double Recital) and external/international students are required to attend for audition/interview as part of the admissions process (international applicants may be interviewed/auditioned remotely).